-The Hawke's Bay earthquake was New Zealand’s worst civil disaster.
-Over 250 people died following the 7.8 quake on 3 February 1931.
-In this full-length documentary, director Gaylene Preston (Hope and Wire) gathers eyewitness accounts from survivors, including kuia Hana Lyola Cotter, who recounts joining the rescue effort as a teen, poet Lauris Edmond, and a student from Greenmeadows Seminary.
-Included is eye-opening newsreel footage of the damage.
-Earthquake was nominated for Best Popular Documentary at the 2006 Qantas TV Awards; it won best sound at the NZ Screen Awards.
+The Hawke's Bay earthquake still ranks as New Zealand’s worst civil disaster.
+More than 250 people died following the 7.8 magnitude quake on 3 February 1931.
+Director Gaylene Preston (miniseries Hope and Wire) gathered eyewitness accounts from survivors, including kuia Hana Lyola Cotter, who has never forgotten joining the rescue effort as a teen.
+The documentary also includes eye-opening newsreel footage of the damage.
+Earthquake! was nominated for Best Popular Documentary at the 2006 Qantas TV Awards; the sound team took away gongs at that year's NZ Screen Awards.

 When mother nature is angry, one of out of every four persons is injured, and more than 18,000 homeless will have lost everything they had in the world.– Narrator on newsreel, made soon after the Napier quake

 'Button Up Your Overcoat' performed by Jack Hylton and his Orchestra